-The president’s administration recently released his proposed education budget plans, and though Congress has yet to accept or deny the proposal, people on all sides are talking about the implications of the plan.
+The president’s administration recently released his budget proposal for education, and though Congress has yet to accept or deny the proposal, people on all sides are talking about the implications of the plan.

 In addition to the proposed elimination of the Public Student Loan Forgiveness programs (PSLF), the budget also calls for raising the limits on student borrowers’ payments for the Income-Driven Repayment program.

 In short, this program bases the repayment of federal student loans on the borrower’s monthly income after graduation.
 Currently, the program has students dedicating 10% of their monthly income towards repaying their federal student loans.
 Undergraduate students, under the current rules, would repay their loans over the course of 20 years.
 For graduate students, 25 years.
 After such a time, the remaining loans—if any—would be forgiven.